 - Sugar burners are people whose bodies (cells) primarily burn sugar as a source of energy, and will mostly ignore fat molecules (whether stored or circulating in the blood).

-- Our bodies are going to go into a sugar burning mode or into a fat burning mode, based on how much Leptin is concentrated in our blood.
+- Technically, whether a person functions in a sugar burning mode or in a fat burning mode depends on how much Leptin (messenger molecule made in fat cells) is in our blood.
 Expensive Leptin tests can be used to determine whether we are in a fat burning mode or a sugar burning mode.
 Also, here are a few other ways to tell which metabolic mode one is in (fat burning or sugar burning):

 Comparison points regarding burning fat versus sugar in the human body:

 - Sedentary people almost always eventually become sugar burners (unless they know exactly what to do keep Leptin low).
-We teach how to do this in a free E-booklet , which you can download below.
+That’s because 40 minutes of exercise stimulates fat burning (which sedentary people never do).
+We teach how to stay in the fat burning mode in a free E-booklet , which you can download below.

 - People who almost constantly eating through the day and evening, and don’t give their bodies a 12 to 13 hour break from food each night, are most often sugar burners.